baranwa2/Struct2Graph/README.md

 Contact: <a href="https://web.eecs.umich.edu/~mayankb/">Mayank Baranwal, Postdoctoral Fellow, University of Michigan at Ann Arbor</a>

 ### Acknowledgements
-Part of the code was adopted from [1], and suitably modified for the pathway prediction task.
+The proposed GCN architecture comprising of mutual attention mechanism for interaction prediction between query proteins is built upon our prior work on using GCNs for metabolic pathway prediction [1].

 ### References
   1. Baranwal, Mayank, Abram Magner, Paolo Elvati, Jacob Saldinger, Angela Violi, and Alfred Hero.
 "A deep learning architecture for metabolic pathway prediction."
 Bioinformatics (2019)